industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![EnergyManager5](graphics/EnergyManager5.png)

 8. Click "continue" twice and finish the configuration

-9. do the same for "Produced Bottles Line2"
+9. Do the same for "Produced Bottles Line2"

 Show the "Media Consumption Line1" as a line diagram

 10. Click "New widget"

 11. Select type "Diagram" and continue

 12. Name the widget "Media Consumption Line1" and select the calculation

   ![EnergyManager6](graphics/EnergyManager6.png)